Quick Answer

 - Deer resistant

-Pro tip: Deadhead for continuous blooms, or leave seed heads for winter bird food
+Pro Tip: Deadhead for continuous blooms, or leave seed heads for winter bird food

 Companion Plants: Black-eyed Susans, bee balm, little bluestem grass